What is a Disc Assessment: The Complete Guide | Thomas.co

 Facilitate team success.
 Create the best environments for teamwork, and facilitate the delivery of constructive criticism.

 Improve sales.
-For employees, knowing themselves and learning about others can help them identify and respond to various customer behaviours and land that big sale.
+For employees, knowing themselves and learning about others can help them identify and respond to various customer behaviors and land that big sale.

 Become a great manager.
 Understand the various dispositions, and priorities, in their team, and learn how to get the best out of all of them.